CorwinNewall/maven-jdk-tools-wrapper/README.md

 ## TL;DR

-When maven gives you headaches trying to use some of the `tools.jar` classes (because the system scoped dependency have different paths in different JDKs or does not even exist), following dependency should get you going:
+When maven gives you headaches trying to use some of the `tools.jar` classes (because the system scoped dependency has different paths in different JDKs, or does not even exist), the following dependency should get you going:

 ```
     <dependency>